 Applicability.
 This Policy is applicable to all of the Company's operations worldwide.
 This Policy applies to all of the Company's directors, officers and employees.

-This Policy also applies to the Company's agents, consultants, joint venture partners and any other third-party representatives that, on behalf of the Company, have conducted business outside of the US or interacted with non-US government officials or are likely to conduct business outside of the US or interact with non-US government officials.
+This Policy also applies to the Company's agents, consultants, joint venture partners and any other third-party representatives that, on behalf of the Company, conduct business outside of the US or interact with non-US government officials or are likely to conduct business outside of the US or interact with non-US government officials.

-Prior to engaging any agents, consultants, joint venture partners or any other third-party representatives, such as sales team members, etc., the Company document titled "Anti-Corruption Policy for the Use of Third-party Agents Outside of the United States", and Appendix A thereto, should be reviewed.
-This document is available from the General Counsel of the Company.
+Prior to engaging any agents, consultants, joint venture partners or any other third-party representatives, such as sales team members, etc., the Company document titled "Anti-Corruption Policy for the Use of Third-Party Agents Outside of the United States", and Appendix A thereto, should be reviewed and provided to such third-party representatives.
+This document is available from the Company's website.